vjcitn/BiocInPerson/README.md

 July 2023
 ---------

-We started with some [DEI guidlines](https://www.edomi.org/wp-content/uploads/2020/02/8-Guidelines-for-Equity-and-Inclusion.pdf)
+We started with some [DEI guidlines](https://www.edomi.org/wp-content/uploads/2020/02/8-Guidelines-for-Equity-and-Inclusion.pdf).
+In a BWH presentation I attended these were credited to visions, inc.

 July 13, 2023 sketch of in-person meeting planned pre-conf